-Condition: • The home is equipped with a 7-year old air conditioner.
+Condition: • The home is equipped with a newer air conditioner.
 These systems are complex with life expectancies of 10 to 15 years, if well maintained and serviced regularly.
 An annual maintenance contract is strongly recommended to improve comfort, reduce energy costs and prolong the life of the equipment.
 See Appendix for more information.